X16Community/x16-rom/README.md

 * UTILITIES
 	* Control Panel: When modifying the vertical scaling, clear the 240p flag if set.
 	* Control Panel: Fix date setting bug when the current year is a leap year.
+	* Control Panel: VERA version is now properly displayed in decimal.
 	* Stefan B. Jakobsson's X16-Edit has been updated to fix a few minor bugs.
 	* Stefan B. Jakobsson's BASLOAD has been included in the ROM and can be called via X16-Edit.